DatSwissGuy/marvel-app/README.md

 ## Add your Marvel API credentials
 First of all you'll need your own API credentials from the official Marvel API (https://developer.marvel.com).
 Add those credentials to the `environment.ts` file (src/environments/environment.ts) or...

 ...you do the same as i did and add the API credentials to `environment.prod.ts`.
-I did this out of convenience, this is by no means good practice!
-These files are found in `marvel-app-frontend` repository.
+I did this out of convenience, until i find a more suitable solution.

+The environment files are found in the frontend repository / directory (marvel-app-frontend/src/environments/environment.ts).

 ```typescript